Unexpected bills or expenses can be difficult to manage. Here are some ways to help you recover control.

 2. Check your finances

 When you have an unexpected expense, check your cash flow and your emergency fund, if you have one, to see how much you can cover.
 Look at your monthly budget, particularly your variable costs.
-These are the areas where you might be able to make immediate savings to help you cover your shortfall.
+These are the areas where you might be able to make immediate savings to help cover any shortfall.

 3. Make sure you’re up to date with payments received